dirkwhoffmann/vAmigaTS/CPU/mmu/README.md

 These tests verifiy the ACU (Access Control Unit) of the 680EC030.
 Both tests write various values into TT0 (aka AC0).
 After that, ptest30r issues a PTESTR instruction and ptest30w issues a PTESTW instructions.
 After each PTEST call, the value of the ACSR (aka MMUSR) is recorded and displayed.

+#### translate1

+This test checks the 68030 MMU.
+It enables the MMU with a simple 1:1 mapping.

+#### translate2

+This test checks the 68030 MMU.
+It maps range $1xxxxxxxxxx to $0xxxxxxxxxx.
+If the mapping succeeds, green bars appear.

 Dirk Hoffmann, 2022